splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 Next steps
 =============================

-* Now that you’ve seen some out-of-the-box visualizations, want to create your own dashboards and share them with your team?
-See :ref:`Create and customize dashboards <dashboard-create-customize>` and :ref:`Best practices for creating dashboards <dashboards-best-practices>` in Splunk Observability Cloud.
+* To create your own dashboards and share them with your team, see :ref:`Create and customize dashboards <dashboard-create-customize>` and :ref:`Best practices for creating dashboards <dashboards-best-practices>` in Splunk Observability Cloud.
 * Use :ref:`Related Content <get-started-relatedcontent>` to jump between components of Splunk Observability Cloud by selecting related data.
 * [ADD MPM]
 * Now that you have infrastructure data flowing into Splunk Observability Cloud, consider :ref:`instrumenting an application <get-started-application>` to send spans and traces to :ref:`Splunk Application Performance Monitoring (APM) <get-started-apm>`, where you can access dashboards like this one for your services and business workflows.
-  We provide tools that help you instrument applications written in Java, .NET, Node.js, Python, Ruby, and PHP.
+  Splunk Observability Cloud provides tools that help you instrument applications written in Java, .NET, Node.js, Python, Ruby, and PHP.
 * Explore :ref:`even more data sources <supported-data-sources>` that you can monitor using Splunk Observability Cloud, such as Apache Zookeeper, Cassandra, Docker, Heroku, Jenkins, and Redis.
-* Interested in coordinating team efforts in Splunk Observability Cloud using team alerts and dashboards?
-See :ref:`<admin-manage-teams>`.
+* To coordinate team efforts in Splunk Observability Cloud, see :ref:`<admin-manage-teams>`.